timothyhahn/jeeveshikedthepct/src/routes/chapters/04-chapter-4.md

 there before running out of water.

-At the top of the next climb, I found myself incredibly nauseous, possibly heat exhausted, and for the first time in a while I wasn't able to eat.
+At the top of the next climb, I found myself incredibly nauseous, possibly heat exhausted, and for the first time in a while, I wasn't able to eat.
 Thankfully, the next day brought us to several fantastic water sources.
-Those, along with brief glimpses of the Sierra Nevadas, let us know that we were close to completing the desert.
+Those, along with brief glimpses of the Sierra Nevadas, let us know we were close to completing the desert.

 ![Packing up camp, this is how early I woke up most mornings in the desert](https://cdn.jeeveshikedthepct.com/images/c50cc177-343d-4d13-a3d3-c42ac9ace100.jpeg)